FadelI/eqhaz-exercise/README.md

 # eqhaz-exercise
-The seimsic hazard exercises for the Multi Hazard course
+The seimsic hazard exercises for the Multi Hazard course.